par7133/Homomm/README.md

 <li>In hmm-img path create a "user" folder for each user and give to this folder the write permission.
 Set it appropriately in the config file.</li>
 <li>In the config file, set every "user" information appropriately like in the examples given.</li>
 <li>Configure your <a href="http://twilio.com" style="color:#e6d236;">Twilio</a> account information appropriately to send out sms notification.</li>
+<li>Configure the server pushing interval to be notified on new chat messages.</li>
 <li>Configure the max history items as required (default: 50).</li>
 </ol>